TheoSabattie/math-understanding-tools/README.md

 shape.defaultFillStyle;
 ```

-The Style object is the same for all instance and return from defaultFillStyleProperty.
+The Style object returned by defaultFillStyleProperty is the same for all instance.

 If you wish that a particular instance has its own style, consider using following property:
 `shape.fillStyle`

 Note: internally, if the fillStyle (or lineStyle) property is not use, the graphic will use the defaultFillStyle.
 When you affect a value to fillStyle property or if you use directly the property, the used style becomes the fillStyle.
-If you desire after editing a fillStyle property to go back to defaultFillStyle to make your instance looks like the others, affect null to fillStyle property or defaultFillStyle.
+If you desire after editing a fillStyle property to go back to defaultFillStyle to make your instance looks like the others, affect null or defaultFillStyle to fillStyle property.
 ```ts
 // I would like to shape has its own fill style, so, let's using fillStyle prop : shape.fillStyle.color = 0xFF0000;